 We review all the best TVs every year but only the very pinnacle from every brand makes it to this list.
 All the big players have been covered: Samsung, Panasonic, LG, Sony and Philips.

 Related: Best TV deals

 Video: Trusted Explains – All you need to know about TVs

-The cheapest television in our round-up is the £300 Linsar X24-DVD, which is a rare case where a TV with a built-in DVD player is pretty good.
-We've also included a couple of the best 32-inch TVs and five our top TVs cost less than £500.
+The cheapest television in our round-up is the £300 Linsar X24-DVD, which is a rare case where a TV with a built in DVD player is good.
+There are also some of the best 32-inch TVs and a few big TVs that cost less than £500.

 Before you buy a new TV, it's worth spending a little time getting to know some of the jargon you'll encounter in stores.
 Here's a quick guide to get you started.

 Full HD vs 4K/UHD – Most TVs are Full HD.
 This refers to the number of pixels and resolution of the screen, but 4K TV or Ultra HD and UHD TVs are increasingly common.